A ketogenic diet for beginners

 We recommend starting out by following the dietary advice as strictly as you can.
 When you’re happy with your weight and health, you could carefully try eating a few more carbs (if you want to).
 Learn more

-For everything you need to get started – meal plans, shopping lists, daily tips and troubleshooting – just sign up for our free 2-week keto low-carb challenge.
+For everything you need to get started – eating plans, shopping lists, daily tips and troubleshooting – just sign up for our free 2-week keto diet challenge.

-Here’s our folder with basic keto advice.
+Here’s our leaflet with basic keto advice.
 Feel free to print it out, put it on your fridge, or give it to your curious friends:

-The benefits of a keto diet are similar to those of other low-carb diets, but it’s more powerful than liberal low-carb diets.
+The benefits of a ketogenic diet are similar to those of other low-carb diets, but it’s more powerful than liberal low-carb diets.
 Think of keto as a super-charged low-carb diet, maximizing the benefits.

-More than 20 high-quality scientific studies8 show that, compared to other diets, low-carb and keto diets result in more effective weight loss.
+More than 30 high-quality scientific studies show that, compared to other diets, low-carb and keto diets result in more effective weight loss.7

-On keto you’ll gain a new control over your appetite.
+On a keto diet you’ll gain a new control over your appetite.
 When your body burns fat 24-7, it has constant access to weeks or months of stored energy, dramatically reducing feelings of hunger.
-It’s a very common experience, and studies prove it.9
+It’s a very common experience, and studies prove it.8

 This makes it easy to eat less and lose excess weight – just don’t eat until you’re hungry.
 This makes intermittent fasting easy, super-charging efforts to reverse type 2 diabetes and speeding up weight loss.
 Plus, you’ll save tons of time and money by not having to snack all the time.
 Many people only feel the need to eat twice a day (often skipping breakfast), and some just once a day.